How Our Model Ships Are Built

 Hard Wood Used on All Sail Ship Models

 Only the finest wood is selected for use on our wooden ship models.
 Hard wood is used on all our ship models due to its excellent resistance to environmental exposure and aging.
 It is easily worked and is rich in natural oils which makes the wood suitable for use in exposed locations.
 All our ship models are built from scratch.

 Wood Cutting and Shaping for Wooden Model Ship Building

-The wood is cut to the millimeter into fine planks for model ships hull planking and fine blocks for carving.
+The wood is cut to the millimetre into fine planks for model ships hull planking and fine blocks for carving.
 All our ship decorations and deck details are hand carved wood.
 The model ships hulls are wooden hulls built to last.
 Frames are cut and shaped according to the ship's blueprints.
 The wooden frames or bulkheads are mounted on the ship's keel.
 The wooden frames and keel arrangement is the skeleton of the ship model.

 Wooden Plank on Frame Hull Construction